The best line through a set of points

 Here, denotes the intercept of the line with the -axis and denotes the slope.
 The usual method to calculate the best line is called "Least Squares (LS)" regression.
 This method finds values for and in such a way that the sum of the squared differences of the datapoints with the fitted line is minimal.
 This is done by setting partial derivatives for and to zero.

 Two examples of data sets are given below.
-The first is a calibration line for the determination of Cd with AAS; the second a comparison of two analytical methods, a reference method and a new one.
+The first is a calibration line for the determination of Cd with Atomic Absorption Spectroscopy (AAS); the second a comparison of two analytical methods, a reference method and a new one.
 Select one of the examples and click the "Submit" button.
 It is also possible to fill in your own data for and .

 LS regression: assumptions